dotnetrdf/docs/src/latest/docs/user_guide/Configuration-HTTP-Handlers.md

 ### dnr:userGroup

-The `dnr:userGroup` property is used to associate user groups (see [[Configuration API - User Groups|Configuration-User-Groups]]) with a Handler for basic authentication purposes.
+The `dnr:userGroup` property is used to associate user groups (see [Configuration API - User Groups](Configuration-User-Groups.md)) with a Handler for basic authentication purposes.
 Note that this feature is currently experimental and may be revised in future releases.

 ### dnr:showErrors